A diagrammatic presentation and its characterization of non-split compact surfaces in the 3-sphere: The proofs of Theorems and

-{\bf Case 1}: we consider the case where $G_{p}$ has a non-transversal intersection $v$ with $A_F$ such that $v$ is not a trivalent vertex.
-Before and after $p$ in $(D(G_t; F))_{t \in I}$, one of the deformations in Figure \ref{FIG:occur_R1} is applied, although the case where an arc passes through a corner-arc from the back side of $F$ is omitted.
+{\bf Case 1}: we consider the case where $t\in S$ and $G_{t}$ has one non-transversal intersection $v$ with $A_F$.
+We note that any double point of $\mathrm{pr}(G_t)$ is regular.
+Suppose that $v$ is not a trivalent vertex.
+Before and after $t$ in $(D(G_r; F))_{r\in R}$, one of the deformations in Fig.~\ref{FIG:occur_R1} is applied, although the case where an arc passes through a corner-arc from the back side of $F$ is omitted.
 Each deformation is realized by R0--R1 moves.

-{\bf Case 2}: we consider the case where $G_{p}$ has a non-transversal intersection with $A_F$ such that $v$ is a trivalent vertex in $A_F$.
-Before and after $p$ in $(D(G_t; F))_{t \in I}$, one of the deformations in Figure \ref{FIG:occur_R4} is applied, although the case where a vertex passes through a corner-arc from the back side of $F$ is omitted.
+We suppose that $v$ is a trivalent vertex.
+Before and after $t$ in $(D(G_r;F))_{r\in R}$, one of the deformations in Fig.~\ref{FIG:occur_R4} is applied, although the case where a vertex passes through a corner-arc from the back side of $F$ is omitted.
 Each deformation is realized by R0 and R4 moves.

-{\bf Case 3}: we consider the case where $\mathrm{pr}(G_{p})$ has a non-regular double point.
-Note that $(D(G_t))_{t \in I}$ is a sequence of spatial trivalent graph diagrams.
-Since no arcs pass through a corner-arc before and after $p$, then an R0 move is not applied before and after $p$ in $(D(G_t))_{t \in I}$.
-Since no trivalent vertices pass through a corner-arc before and after $p$, then an R4 move is not applied in $(D(G_t))_{t \in I}$ before and after $p$.
-Suppose that an R1 move is applied in $(D(G_t))_{t \in I}$ before and after $p$.
-Since no arcs pass through a corner arc before and after $p$, one of the deformations in Figure \ref{FIG:occur_R0_R1} is applied in $(D(G_t; F))_{t \in I}$ before and after $p$.
+{\bf Case 2}: we consider the case where $t\in S$ and $\mathrm{pr}(G_{t})$ has one non-regular double point.
+We note that any intersection of $G_t$ with $A_F$ is transversal.
+Since no arcs pass through a corner-arc before and after $t$, then R0 moves are not applied in $(D(G_r;F))_{r\in R}$ before and after $t$.
+A deformation before and after $t$ in $(D(G_r;F))_{r\in R}$ are realized by R2 and R5 moves.

+{\bf Case 3}: we consider the case where $t\in C$.
+We note that $G_t$ is in regular position.
+There is a transversal point $p\in G_t\cap A_F$ such that $\mathrm{pr}(p)\in\mathrm{pr}(G_t)$ is the critical point.
+One of the deformations in Fig.~\ref{FIG:occur_R0_R1} is applied in $(D(G_r; F))_{r\in R}$ before and after $t$.
 Each deformation is realized by R0--R1 moves.
-If an R1 move is not applied before and after $p$ in $(D(G_t))_{t \in I}$, two spatial surface diagrams are related by R2, R3 and R5 moves before and after $p$ in $(D(G_t; F))_{t \in I}$.